Sleicreider/cocos2d-x-Playground/README.md

 specific stuff for osx only.

-Currently only supports filesystem::path and its operations IsRegularFile, IsDirectory and GetCurrentWorkingDirectory, I might add additional functionality to it if necessary until apple supports <filesystem> themself.
+Currently only supports filesystem::path and its operations IsRegularFile, IsDirectory and GetCurrentWorkingDirectory, CreateDirectory I might add additional functionality to it if necessary until apple supports <filesystem> themself.

+Seems like the current Android NDK also doesn't support <filesystem>.

+Intersting additional features would tmp OS path.